-This is not an immediate issue.
-Any carbon offset credits with a vintage of 2020 or earlier are not subject to the debate around CAs, as those emission reductions occurred before the start of the Paris Agreement period.
+Carbon offset credits with a vintage of 2020 or earlier are not subject to the debate around CAs, as those emission reductions occurred before the start of the Paris Agreement period.
 To date, a very small number of vintage 2021 credits have been issued, and numbers will remain small until the second half of 2022.
 Most buyers will therefore be unaffected by the CA issue in the medium term.